How to Watch the 2024 Oscars: Hosts, Performers, and More

-In less than two weeks, the 2024 awards season will come to a climax with arguably the most significant award show of the season: the 2024 Oscars, airing on Sunday, March 10, 2024.
+In just a few days, the 2024 awards season will come to a climax with arguably the most significant award show of the season: the 2024 Oscars, airing on Sunday, March 10, 2024.

 With so many acclaimed movies up for awards — Oppenheimer, Poor Things, Killers of a Flower Moon and Barbie, just to name a few — the 96th Academy Awards are shaping up to be one competitive night for the biggest names in film.